Bill Kernen: High school and college assistant (1975–1988)

-Following his father's passing, Kernen left the Titans after the 1982 season to manage his family's business and returned to Cal State Fullerton for the 1987 season.
+Following his father's death, Kernen left the Titans after the 1982 season to manage his family's business and returned to Cal State Fullerton for the 1987 season.
 In 1988, Kernen followed Garrido to Illinois.

 Cal State Northridge (1989–1995)

 Kernen's first major college head coaching position was at Cal State Northridge, where he led the Matadors from 1989 to 1995 in their transition from Division II to Division I. The Matadors, who had been successful at the Division II level, having won national titles in 1970 and 1984, transitioned to Division I under Kernen's auspices.
 1990 was the last year of Division II play for the Matadors, and in this final year Kernen guided the team to the NCAA Division II College World Series title game.
 This effort earned Kernen the Division II West Region Coach of the Year honors.

 In 1991, the first year of Division I play for the Matadors, Kernen led CSUN to a 44–18–1 record, the West Regional championship game and a #10 ranking in the final NCAA Division I poll, only the second time in NCAA baseball history a first year team finished in the Top 10, the other being Augie Garrido's Cal State Fullerton team in 1975.
 In seven seasons with the Matadors, Kernen's record was 240–154–3.
 In August 1995, Kernen resigned from Cal State Northridge to pursue a career in theater in New York City.
 He studied dramatic writing at Columbia University in 1995 and 1996.

 At Cal State Northridge, several future college head coaches worked under Kernen.
 Rick Vanderhook, who was an assistant coach from 1989 to 1990, has been head coach at Cal State Fullerton since 2012.
 Jody Robinson, an assistant on the 1991 team, was head coach at Loyola Marymount from 1992 to 1996.
 Following one season on staff in 1992, Stan Sanchez has been head coach at Southern Colorado (now CSU–Pueblo) since 1993.
 Mike Batesole, an assistant from 1994 to 1995, was head coach at Cal State Fullerton from 1996 to 2002 and has been head coach at Fresno State since 2003.